 Concerned with having a developer get court-approval to construct apartments at any location in the community, the Township utilized a provision in State Law that gives a municipality a six-month period in which to identify and fix any deficiencies in its ordinance.
 During this time a developer can’t challenge the zoning.
-The six-month period began in January, and Township planners are now working to identify any ordinance revisions needed to meet our obligations under the law.
+The six-month period began in January, and in May the Township prepared a proposed ordinance that addresses these deficiencies.

-Apartments are now permitted in a zoning district located along a portion of the Township’s southern boundary, between Germantown Pike and Lower Providence Township.
-If the Township doesn’t provide its “fair share” of apartments a court can grant approval to construct apartments at other locations throughout the community.
+Apartments are now permitted in a zoning district located along a portion of the Township’s southern boundary, between Germantown Pike and Lower Providence Township as well as a newly added parcel, 1035 N. Trooper Road.

 Army Reserve Base